luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 # Mechanics

 ## Free fall and independence of mass
-Break a piece of chalk into a small and a big piece and keep them between thumb and index finger such that the lowest ends are at the same level (figure 1).
+Break a piece of chalk into a small and a big piece and keep them between thumb and index finger such that the lowest ends are at the same level.
 Ask students to predict which one will hit the floor first if released simultaneously.
 Discuss predictions and reasons.
 Then let go, repeat until all observers agree.
 Explain.
 Alternatively use big and small coins or stones on your hand and pull your hand away from under the stones.

 ## Can we accelerate our hands more than g?
 Proof it!
 Ask the question, let students answer, good chance they come up with a matching experiment.
 Easy actually, hold your hand flat with a stone or anything on it, then move the hand quickly down.
 The stone or other objects will be slower, there will be space between the objects and your hand.
 Students can do this in their seats.
 Make sure the hands are only accelerated down and not first up.